udayabhaskar0806/hospitalproject-azure/README.md

-# ✨  hospitalproject-azure ✨
+# ✨  Online Health Consultation ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for online health consultancy based on azure services.

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.